oneeve8/kobble-data/content/videonarrativehowto.md

 You may want to insert pictures and videos into your presentation, so we will show you how to do that next

 ## Pictures and Videos

-Folder
+Keep in mind that you can drop links to images and videos from the internet into Kobble.
+B Folder
 Link
 Channel Group